How to Break Your Lease and 4 Reasons Why You Shouldn’t

 4.5

-Icon Yes LightMove.org readers, military personnel
+Icon Yes LightMove.org discount, Military

 The takeaway

-Breaking a lease can be a complicated process that involves hefty fees, potential loss of security deposit, and possibly even legal action.
+Breaking a lease can be a complicated process that involves hefty fees, the potential loss of your security deposit, and possibly even legal action.
 If you can avoid it, we recommend waiting until your lease is up and moving with a reliable moving company.

 Breaking your lease FAQ